 You may benefit from group therapy by connecting with others and problem-solving together.

-Group therapies are available for children as well as adults.
+Group therapy is available for children as well as adults.
 Some people benefit from weekly group therapy sessions in addition to individual ones.

-You might consider a psychologist if you want to make concrete changes to thought patterns and behaviors, but many counselors can also address these concerns with more open-ended discussions about your feelings.
+You might consider a psychologist if you want to make concrete changes to your thought patterns and behaviors, though many counselors can also address these concerns.

 You may also want to consider costs when choosing between a psychologist or therapist.